Information You May Want to Consider Before Hiring a Criminal Lawyer

-Hiring a criminal lawyer can be confusing and frustrating, especially for those individuals who have never had any dealings with the criminal justice system.
 Lawyers are trained to be persuasive and unfortunately some attorneys are unethical.
-Hiring a criminal attorney is especially frustrating because not only is it expensive, but your liberty is at stake.
+Hiring a criminal defense attorney is especially frustrating because not only is it expensive, but your liberty is at stake.
 Before you hire a criminal lawyer there are some very important things that you should know.

-Just as with any other purchase “Buyer Beware”.
-You should take it upon yourself to carefully research a lawyer before spending hundreds or thousands of dollars on the lawyer.
+Just as with any other purchase “buyer beware”.
+You should take it upon yourself to carefully research an attorney before spending hundreds or thousands of dollars on the lawyer.
 Just because somebody you know says that a lawyer is "good" does not make it so, you should take your time and do some research before hiring a criminal attorney.
+There are many lawyers in and around Tulsa and across Oklahoma that you would not want representing you on a serious criminal matter.

 Ask the attorney how many open cases they currently have.
 Ask the attorney how many days a week they appear in court.
-If an attorney has fifty or one hundred open cases and appears in court 3 to 5 days a week, than how much time will they be able to devote to your case?
+If an attorney has fifty or one hundred open cases and appears in court everyday of the week, than how much time will they be able to devote to your case?
 If you have a case that will require a lot of attention, you may want to consider hiring an attorney with a smaller case load.
+If your case does not require much attention the attorney's case load may not matter much to you.

 Ask the lawyer how long he or she has been practicing.
 Just because a lawyer is older does not mean they have been practicing law for a long time.

 If it sounds too good to be true, it probably is.
 If you met with an attorney and the attorney promises you the moon, you should be leery of that lawyer.
+A criminal lawyer can give you his or her opinion on what is likely to happen , but when a lawyer starts guaranteeing and promising such things, you should run away from that lawyer.
 Ask a lawyer who makes such promises to make those promises in writing.
 I suspect they will not make those promises in writing.
-What does you gut instinct tell you.
+What does you gut instinct tell you?
 Do you like the lawyer?
-Is this someone that you feel comfortable trusting to defend you in a criminal case.
+Is this someone that you feel comfortable trusting to defend you in a criminal case?
 Is this lawyer just telling you what they think you want to hear?
+Do not hire a lawyer because that lawyer tells you what you want to hear.
+If you keep looking long enough, you will find a lawyer that tells you what you want to hear, at least until the lawyer has been paid.

 Some criminal lawyers engage in scare tactics.
 A lawyer should discuss the potential penalties of the offense you are charged with; however, some attorneys attempt to scare clients into hiring them.
 If you feel like your lawyer is trying to scare you into hiring them, you may want to look elsewhere.

-If you meet with an attorney and that lawyer tells you things such as “I play golf with the judge” or “the prosecutor and I are friends” be leery.
+If you meet with an attorney and that lawyer tells you things such as "I play golf with the judge" or "the prosecutor and I are friends"; be leery.
 There are hidden messages in statements such as these.
 The message is that because of the relationship that this lawyer will be able to get the judge or prosecutor to do something that they otherwise should not do.
-If a lawyer tells you things such as this, you should consider if that lawyer’s loyalties will be to you or to maintaining the relationship they claim to have with the judge or the prosecutor.
+If a lawyer tells you things such as this, you should ask yourself whether that lawyer's loyalties will be to you or to maintaining the relationship they claim to have with the judge or the prosecutor.

 Make sure the contract addresses expenses and scheduled payments.
 Get a receipt or pay with a check.

 Often times the most expensive lawyers are not the ones who charge the most, but they are the lawyers who do not get results for their clients.
-If you value your liberty; perhaphs hiring the cheapest attorney you can find is not the way to go.
+If you value your liberty; perhaps hiring the cheapest attorney you can find is not the way to go.
 If you are considering hiring a cheap attorney maybe you should ask yourself; Why they are willing to work so cheap?
+Of course the less work your lawyer will have to do on the case the less they should charge.

 Even if you do not know whether your attorney is a trial lawyer the prosecutor handling your case will.
 Even if the prosecutor handling your case is a new prosecutor, as the prospect of trial approaches he or she will ask his or her follow prosecutors about your lawyer.

 Most people assume that whatever lawyer they hire will be able to conduct a trial if necessary.
 The truth is that the majority of criminal lawyers either have never had a jury trial or have never competently represented a client at a jury trial.
-Representing a defendant at a jury trial is a very complicated task and requires an experienced trial attorney.
+Representing a defendant at a jury trial is a very complicated task and requires an experienced and skilled trial attorney.
+"Trial is war, so find yourself a warrior".

 Do your homework.
 Be an informed consumer.
 Just as with any other person you would hire to work for you, ask for references.
 While an attorney will likely not feel comfortable giving you names and phone numbers of former clients, they should be able to provide you with a list of jury trials they have represented their clients at and the results of the trial.
-This list should include the case name, the case number and the verdict.
-Then use OSCN or other court records, to verify what the attorney is telling you.
+This list should include the case name, the case number, the county and the verdict.
+In Tulsa County, Rogers County and Oklahoma County you can use use OSCN to verify what the attorney is telling you is true.
+In some of the other counties in Oklahoma (such as Mayes County, Okmulgee County and Osage County) you may have to search ODCR to verify what you are being told is true.
 If the attorney will not provide you with this list you have to ask yourself a serious question; Do you really want to trust your liberty to an attorney that cannot provide you with this basic information?

-Here are some questions that will help you determine if the lawyer you are considering hirining is a serious lawyer.
+Here are some questions that will help you determine if the lawyer you are considering hiring is a serious lawyer.

 - Has the lawyer won any of those trials?
 If so how many?
 Will the lawyer give you a list of jury trials they have had so you can verify what they are telling you?